-The Corinth Canal cruise starts at 10am in the morning during the summer period of high demand.
+The Corinth Canal cruise starts at 10 am in the morning during the summer period of high demand.
 The cruise lasts approx 60-90 minutes depending on marine traffic along the canal.
-The Corinth Canal is not only a major shipping route due to its active shipping route for cargo, military and private traffic, but also a huge tourist attraction with thousands of visitors visiting the canal to admire its engineering construction, so there is always plenty to see.
+The Corinth Canal is not only a major shipping route due to its active shipping route for cargo, military, and private traffic, but also a huge tourist attraction with thousands of visitors visiting the canal to admire its engineering construction, so there is always plenty to see.

-The unique design and its rich history makes it a famous landmark both in Greece and all around the globe.
+The unique design and its rich history make it a famous landmark both in Greece and all around the globe.
 Thousands of people admire the Corinth Canal from the bridges above, but few get the chance to experience it, taking a boat trip down the Corinth Canal.

 During the canal crossing, an audio guide will provide insight into canal history along with the disasters and power struggles it has experienced.

 There is also one of the most important archaeological museums in Greece, the Corinth Archaeological Museum.
-Visitors can admire the archaic Sphinx of the 6th BC in its four rooms and its two galleries which was in excellent condition, findings from the Sanctuary of Asclepius, traces of the presence of an Israeli community in Roman times (a community visited and later addressed by a letter from the Apostle Paul).
+Visitors can admire the archaic Sphinx of the 6th BC in its four rooms and its two galleries which were in excellent condition, findings from the Sanctuary of Asclepius, traces of the presence of an Israeli community in Roman times (a community visited and later addressed by a letter from the Apostle Paul).